The Best Compound Exercises for Gaining Muscle

 This exercise, also known as the shoulder press, gets your shoulders burning like crazy!
 That's because not only does it engage the shoulder muscles, it also engages your chest and arms to help you lift the weight over your head.
 To get more specific, it works the pectoral, triceps, deltoids, rhomboid, and core.

-Here's how to do it: Stand with the bar on your front shoulders, grab it with an overhand grip and hands placed shoulder-width apart.
+1. Stand with the bar on your front shoulders, grab it with an overhand grip, and hands placed shoulder-width apart.
 Lift the bar from the rack and walk back a few steps.
-Look straight ahead making sure your back is straight, not arched, and core muscles braced.
-Begin to press the bar directly overhead until it's balanced over your shoulders.
-Make sure not to tilt your hips forward during the movement.
-Then begin to slowly go back to the starting position.

 Note: Overhead presses might sound easy, but they are an advanced move.
 So be careful with your form when doing this exercise, the shoulder muscles are notorious for getting strained or injured easily.
-Also pick a weight or piece of equipment that fits your fitness level.
-And in case you need it, here are some tips on how to workout your shoulders safely.
+Also, pick a weight or piece of equipment that fits your fitness level.
+And in case you need it, here are some tips on how to work out your shoulders safely.

 Bent-Over Rows

 If you're not doing pull-ups, then you at least have to be doing barbell rows, or dumbbell rows!
 This is one of the best exercises to help strengthen and build back muscles.
 It works the lats, traps, rhomboids, and lower back.
 But don't make common technique mistakes like standing up too straight (puts strain on the back) and bringing your elbows out sideways instead of bringing them straight.
-You want to ensure that your knees are slightly bent to help support your lower back and that your movements are slow and controlled, no jerking or bouncing in order to get another rep in.
+You want to ensure that your knees are slightly bent to help support your lower back and that your movements are slow and controlled, with no jerking or bouncing in order to get another rep in.

-Here's how to do it: Grasp the bar with a wide overhand grip, begin to bend your knees slightly and bring your torso forward by bending it at about an 80-degree angle, keeping your back straight until it's almost parallel to the floor.
-Your head should be up and arms hanging perpendicular to the floor and your torso.
-Begin to lift the bar towards your body keeping your elbows close to your sides.
-Once you're at the top of the movement, squeeze your back muscles and pause.
-Then inhale and slowly lower the bar.
+1. Grasp the bar with a wide overhand grip, begin to bend your knees slightly and bring your torso forward by bending it at about an 80-degree angle, keeping your back straight until it's almost parallel to the floor.

-Note: There are two places you can stop the movement at to target more specific areas.
-Like you can either pull it to the belly button which will activate the lats more, or closer to the chest to hit more of the middle/upper back.
+Note: There are two places you can stop the movement to target more specific areas.
+Like you can either pull it to the belly button which will activate the lats more or closer to the chest to hit more of the middle/upper back.
 Also if you're a beginner, you can start this move by using dumbbells.

-There you have it, the five best compound lifts that you should start doing ASAP!
 Although these exercises are miracle workers, there is a catch.
 If you want to get maximal results, you have to give maximal effort!
 The best way to implement them into your routine is by using a heavy weight, keeping the reps low (5-8), proper form and technique, and long rests in between sets.
 Obviously, if you're new to weightlifting you won't be able to use the heaviest weight at the gym, instead use a weight that's heavy to you.
 You might be surprised to find that you are able to lift heavier with these exercises since they use almost your entire body.
 As you start to consistently perform these exercises, your body will start adapting to the movements and as you make progress you steadily increase the weight (think progressive overload).
 Start doing this and the gains will start slowly coming in!